 Often users would like to get a free trial of Relevanssi Premium, but we always say no. Why is that?

-The answer is simple: we offer our customers such liberties that providing a temporary trial use is difficult.
+The answer is simple.
+We offer our customers lots of liberties.
+Providing a temporary trial use is difficult.

 Relevanssi customers have liberties

 We don’t believe in spying our customers or restricting their use of the plugin.
-Thus all Relevanssi Premium licenses are unlimited: you can use the license on as many sites as you wish, without any activations or other restrictions.
-This makes things technically simple, while providing the customers valuable freedom.
+All Relevanssi Premium licenses are unlimited.
+You can use the license on as many sites as you wish, without any activations or other restrictions.
+This is simple for us and provides the customers valuable freedom.

-This also means we can’t turn off the plugin from a customer’s site, like we could if the plugin was activated somehow.
+This also means we can’t turn off the plugin from a customer’s site.
+We could do that if the plugin required an activation code.

-Relevanssi Premium does use license keys, but these are only used to control access to upgrades and features that use our resources, currently only attachment content reading.
+Relevanssi Premium does use license keys.
+The keys are only used to control access to upgrades and features that use our resources.
+Currently that means the attachment content reading.
 This happens on our server and uses our resources, so it’s something we want to restrict to paying customers.

 Refunds and a free version are available

-If you want to give Relevanssi a go to see how it works with your current setup, often the free version from the WordPress.org plugin repository is enough to see how things work.
-If the free version works, the Premium will work too, and vice versa – the code base is mostly the same for both plugins.
+What if you want to test Relevanssi?
+The free version from the WordPress.org plugin repository is often enough.
+If the free version works, the Premium will work too, and vice versa – the code base is almost the same for both plugins.

-What’s best, you may find out that the free version is good enough for you: it’s quite powerful in itself and able to fulfill most needs for a better search.
+You may find out that the free version is good enough for you.
+It’s quite powerful in itself and able to fulfill most needs for a better search.

 While we do not offer free trials, we do respect and trust our customers to offer very flexible refunds.